ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. note::

-   Generic Linux and MacOS users should refer to :numref:`Section %s <LinuxMacEnvConfig>` for details on configuring an experiment and python environment.
+   Generic Linux and MacOS users should refer to :numref:`Section %s <LinuxMacEnvConfig>` for additional details on configuring an experiment and python environment.

-Sample settings are indicated below for Level 1 platforms.
+Sample ``config.sh`` settings are indicated below for Level 1 platforms.
 Detailed guidance applicable to all systems can be found in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`, which discusses each variable and the options available.
 Additionally, information about the four predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.

 .. hint::